 The TX_WINDOW_FLAG is set to 1 if the SECURE_LTF_FLAG is set to 1 and the RSTA and ISTA have negotiated to use the optional frequency domain Tx window for I2R NPDs; it is set to 0 otherwise. (#5204)

+The DOPPLER parameter is set to 0 (#7077)

 The NUM_STS parameter is set to the same value as the Number Of Spatial Streams subfield in the SS Allocation field in the User Info field in the preceding Ranging Sounding Trigger frame.

 TGaz Editor: Change the text on page 229 starting at line 6 as follows